Funding opportunity

 To ensure a breadth of research and innovation capability is developed in the UK it is anticipated that successful hubs will be selected such that most or all of the above areas will be funded (and in accordance with the guidance of peer review).

-While 4 areas of focus have been specified, it is for applicants to determine the broader areas that the hub will focus on in order to address the above challenges.
+While four areas of focus have been specified, it is for you to determine the broader areas that the hub will focus on in order to address these challenges.
 Focus should remain on working with real world data, but areas may include (for illustrative purposes only):

 • low quality data